Horwich Habitat Bank

 Our Horwich Habitat Bank provides a perfect steppingstone for nature between local moorland and the urban areas of Greater Manchester and West Lancashire.
 The site is located to the south of the West Pennine Moors, parts of which are notified as a Site of Special Scientific Interest (SSSI).
 It also has connectivity with other habitats nearby, including species-rich grasslands, ponds, and pockets of woodland and scrub.

-We are working to enhance and manage the grasslands as species-rich meadows, with ponds and enhanced ditches within the naturally wetter depressions.
+We’ve established species-rich meadows, with ponds and enhanced ditches within the naturally wetter depressions, and habitat creation works are now complete.
 As the Horwich Habitat Bank develops over the years, we eagerly anticipate native wildlife, such as curlew and great crested newt, returning to the area.
 Protected species already residing there will benefit from the habitat improvements, including lapwing, skylark, grasshopper warbler, common toad, and brown hare.

 Environment Bank has funded a conservation grazing course so that the landowner can farm traditional native cattle breeds on the Habitat Bank.
-The herd will improve the quality of the landscape by sustainably grazing the grasslands and scrub.
-While the cattle are grazing for conservation purposes, they’re also being reared for meat production to enhance the landowner’s existing farm business.
+The cattle are improving the quality of the landscape by sustainably grazing the grasslands and scrub.
+While the cattle are grazing for conservation purposes, they’re also being reared for meat production to enhance the farmer’s existing farm business.

-We’re also really pleased that the public will be able to access the site via existing footpaths, so that they can witness as the Habitat Bank continues to develop over the years.
+We’re also really pleased that the public will be able to access the site via existing footpaths, so that they can witness as Horwich Habitat Bank continues to develop over the years.

 Buy BNG Units